nrfconnect/sdk-nrf/samples/nrf9160/mqtt_simple/README.rst

   * nRF9160 DK board (PCA10090)

-* :ref:`secure_partition_manager` must be programmed on the board.

   The sample is configured to compile and run as a non-secure application on nRF91's Cortex-M33.
-  Therefore, it requires the :ref:`secure_partition_manager` that prepares the required peripherals to be available for the application.
+  Therefore, it automatically includes the :ref:`secure_partition_manager` that prepares the required peripherals to be available for the application.

 Building and running
 ********************